ryandavidrussell/higgs-dsi-lhc-prd/manuscript/higgs_dsi.bib/README.md

 A detailed, line-by-line mapping between code variables and experimental data tables is provided in `DATA_SOURCES.md`, including direct links to the original HEPData entries so that results can be independently verified or modified.
+## How to Cite

+If you use this code, data organization, or analysis methodology in your work, please cite the associated manuscript:

+> R. D. Russell, *Discrete Scale Invariance in the Higgs Sector:
+> A Multi-Channel Analysis of Phase-Coherent Modulation*,
+> submitted to Physical Review D (2025).

+Once published, this entry will be updated with the final DOI.